 Have you or someone you know had to use a Public Defender or court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 Court records are comprised of a court case file with a docket and all documents and motions in the case.
 You are able to access your court records using the internet service, or by going to the Clerk of Court where the case was filed.

 Clerk of Court